|www.ethanwiner.com - since 1997|

 Pleiades (star cluster)

-reinstall, preinstall, reincarnation, reinvent, reinstate, reinstitute, (plus many other "re-in" words wherein the "e" and "i" reside in adjacent syllables)
+reinstall, preinstall, reincarnation, reinvent, reinstate, reinstitute, (plus other "re-in" words with the "e" and "i" in adjacent syllables)

 seigniorage (or seigneurage, if you prefer)